Join this CPD training online at the specified time

 Course assignment

-The assignment for this certification course is a personal reflective piece, designed to help you engage deeply with the material and apply it to your own experiences.
-Details of the assignment will be provided during the course.
+The assignment for this certification course is a reflective log, completed after each session.
+The log is designed to help you reflect on the course content and materials, and to consider how your learning has informed your practice.
+Further details and guidance on completing the reflective log will be provided during the course.

 What participants have said about this certification course